JulianStremel/mrdiy_canabus/README.md

 This project comprises a combination of software and hardware components designed to extract Controller Area Network (CAN) messages and generate practical gadgets.
 The primary objective is to receive CAN messages from a bus, extract the CAN-ID and Data from them, and subsequently transmit this information over ESPNow.
 The gadgets serve as ESPNow receivers, responsible for filtering and processing the received CAN-IDs and data to perform specific useful tasks.

+## Install

+Some of the fimrwares are available to be installed online directly to ESP32/ESP8266 using Chrome with one click - <a href='https://mrdiyca.gitlab.io/mrdiy-esp-online-flasher'>https://mrdiyca.gitlab.io/mrdiy-esp-online-flasher</a>

 ## The Gateway

 The gateway consists of an ESP32 Dev Kit 1 board paired with a CAN bus shield (see below), directly connected to the car's CAN bus, typically via the OBDII port.
 See my full video below.